The Gunny Sack

 sliced slow cooker ham on a white platter

-Everyone that has ever had my mom’s ham says they love it and want to know how she made it and what brand of ham she used.
+Everyone who has ever had my mom’s ham says they love it and want to know how she made it and what brand of ham she used.
 I’ve heard people exclaim that it is like eating candy.
 In fact, one of my brothers will eat leftover ham instead of dessert!

 A shank ham is the lower part of the ham.
 It tends to be fattier and chewier but is easier to carve.
-A butt portion ham is the upper end of the ham.
+A butt portion of ham is the upper end of the ham.
 It tends to have more meat and is more tender but can be harder to carve.

 There are a couple of other kinds of ham that may be available at your local grocery store.
 A boneless ham has the bone removed and is pressed to reshape it.
 Although it is easy to slice without the bone, it doesn’t have the same texture and tenderness as a cooked bone-in ham.

-A spiral cut ham is sliced before it is vacuum-packed.
-They often have a glaze already applied, which you may or may not prefer, and can dry out while cooking so be careful about how you cook it.
+A spiral-cut ham is sliced before it is vacuum-packed.
+They often have a glaze already applied, which you may or may not prefer, and can dry out while cooking, so be careful about how you cook it.

 How To Make Slow Cooker Ham